 The Scottish Fair Trade Forum was established in January 2007 by a group of Fair Trade campaigners, Scotland-based non-governmental organisations and the Scottish Government, to promote the cause of Fair Trade in Scotland and, in particular, help secure Fair Trade Nation status for Scotland.

 When the Forum was established, the intent was to become one of the world's first Fair Trade Nations and we were tasked with leading this effort.
-After nearly six years of hard work, Scotland achieved Fair Trade Nation status in February 2013.
+After years of hard work, Scotland achieved Fair Trade Nation status in February 2013, and was reassessed in March 2017.

 Scotland is only the second nation after Wales to achieve this status.
 While we have much to celebrate, work must continue to keep the positive momentum to further embed Fair Trade values among the entire Scottish population and across all sectors of society.